Best Practices for Using Shackles Safely

 Selecting the appropriate shackle involves several factors that extend beyond mere size:

-Screw pin shackles are adequate for temporary applications.
-For critical or long-term applications, bolt-type shackles are generally advised to prevent pins from loosening over time.
+• Duration of Use: Screw pin shackles are adequate for temporary applications.
+For critical or long-term applications, bolt-type shackles are advised to prevent pins from loosening over time.

-Considering these variables creates a safer work environment and reduces the risk of shackle failure.
+Considering these variables reduces the risk of shackle failure and creates a safer work environment.

 Inspection and Maintenance